EDMONDGIHOZO/rugi-auth/docs/STANDALONE_SETUP.md

-# Initial Setup Guide
+# Standalone Server Setup Guide

-Quick guide to set up your authentication system for the first time.
+Quick guide to set up the Rugi Auth server for the first time.

+> This guide is for deploying rugi-auth as a **standalone authentication service**.
+> If you just want to use rugi-auth in your Express app, see [INTEGRATION.md](./INTEGRATION.md).

 ## 🚀 First Time Setup